AqwamCreates/DataPredict/docs/TermsAndConditionsViolationBountyRewardInformation.md

       * Project Manager / Senior Developer: Lower reward, but still significant depending on the evidence of the violation (e.g., 25-30% of the value).

   * Lower-Level Employees: If the violation is traced back to a lower-level employee or is seen as an isolated mistake, the reward may be lower (e.g., 10-15% of the value) based on the fact that the violation was not part of a larger, coordinated action by higher management.
-However, if the violation is notified to the higher level decision makers by the Licensor and these violations are not addressed by them, then it will be counted as a violation made by higher-level decision makers.
+However, if the violation is notified to the higher level decision makers by the Licensor and these violations are not addressed by them, then it will be counted as a violation made by the higher-level decision makers.

 * Protection from Personal Liability: